 Data Breach Notification Requirement

-SB 1033 and HB 2113 passed the General Assembly and have been sent to Governor McAuliffe for review and action.
+SB 1033 and HB 2113 passed the General Assembly and have been signed by Governor McAuliffe.

 Unmanned Systems-Related Legislation

-HB 2350 passed the General Assembly and has been sent to Governor McAuliffe for review and action.
+HB 2350 passed the General Assembly and has been signed by Governor McAuliffe.

-SB 873 passed the General Assembly and has been sent to Governor McAuliffe for review and action.
+SB 873 passed the General Assembly and has been signed by Governor McAuliffe.

 NVTC opposed two bills that sought to create new unmanned systems-specific criminal and civil laws, primarily related to privacy.
 While well-intentioned, the bills posed unintended consequences and would have been problematic for technology businesses and the UAS industry.
 Legislation sponsored by Del.
 Matt Farris (HB 1602) would have created a civil cause of action for the physical and constructive invasion of privacy where a person, with the intent to coerce, intimidate, or harass, enters onto the land or into the airspace above the land of another person to capture an image of private property or an individual located on the private property without consent or uses any device, including an unmanned aircraft system, to capture such an image in lieu of physically entering the land or airspace.